 Years of experience and high level of expertise are necessary to achieve high quality uncertainty outputs.
 We believe that a state-of-the-art data conditioning, the use of a tailored and relevant workflow and the tuning of a geostatistical model are key conditions for success that can not be fulfilled solely by clicking on some buttons in existing commercial software.

 Regionals Velocity Models (RVM)

-Since 2013, ESTIMAGES has been developing and commercializing its own regional and sub-regional velocity model library.
-Five years after its creation, it gathered 18 regional products and more than 25 clients around the world giving positive feedback about their end-use, even at a local scale.
-We believe in this success because we pay close attention to the quality of our regional exploration models throughout the whole velocity modeling workflow.
+Since 2013 ESTIMAGES has been developing and commercializing its own regional and sub-regional velocity model library.
+The library comprises 20 regional products for more than 25 clients around the world who give positive feedback about their end-use, even at a local scale.
+Our success relies on the fact that we pay close attention to the quality of our regional exploration models throughout the whole velocity modeling workflow.

-Unlike competitive products, our RVM results from a true 3D geostatistical workflow driven by geological information.
+Unlike competitors’ products, our RVM results from a true 3D geostatistical workflow driven by geological information.
 NO smoothing, NO multi-2D gridding or calibration.
-We use geostatistical filtering algorithms (M-GS® factorial kriging), 3D gridding and a calibration performed with 3D non-stationary models.
-We also provide the estimation of an uncertainty volume, a volume from which you can extract at any surface, the potential depth error associated to the velocity model.
+We use geostatistical filtering algorithms (M-GS® factorial kriging), 3D gridding and a calibration performed with 3D non-stationary models to deliver quality regional velocity models.
+We also provide the estimation of an uncertainty volume from which you can extract at any surface, the potential depth error associated to the velocity model.